Environmental Health - Toxic Substances Hydrology Program

-The USGS Toxic Substances Hydrology Program has studies focused on issues of national concern including contaminants associated with unconventional oil and gas and uranium extractions, home and personal-care products, agricultural production, industrial processes.
+The U.S. Geological Survey (USGS) Toxic Substances Hydrology Program has investigations focused on issues of national concern including contaminants associated with energy production, resource extraction, harmful algal blooms, home and personal-care product use and disposal, and agricultural production.

-The USGS is investigating the occurrence and environmental effects of complex mixtures of both natural and man-made chemicals in environmental waters.
+The USGS is providing the science to understand the occurrence and the potential effects of complex mixtures of both natural and anthropogenic chemicals in environmental waters.

-This study is assessing the environmental health risks associated with wastes from unconventional oil and gas development by characterizing waste materials, identifying potential environmental pathways, and evaluating the potential effects on organisms from exposure to unintended waste releases.
+The USGS is providing the science to assess the environmental health risks associated with wastes from oil and gas development by characterizing waste materials, identifying potential environmental pathways, and evaluating the potential effects on organisms from exposure to unintended waste releases.

-This investigation focuses on understanding mercury sources, pathways and key processes in the environment, with particular emphasis on mercury methylation and accumulation in aquatic ecosystems.
+The USGS is providing the science to understand mercury sources, pathways, and key processes in the environment, with particular emphasis on understanding mercury methylation and accumulation in aquatic ecosystems.

-The USGS is developing methods to measure new pesticides and their byproducts in environmental media, conducting studies on the fate of these chemicals, and assessing exposure and potential effects on fish, wildlife, and human health.
+The USGS is developing methods to measure new pesticides and their byproducts in environmental media, conducting studies on the fate of these chemicals, assessing exposure to understand potential effects on fish, wildlife, and human health.

-The goal of this investigation is to provide improved information and tools to support decisions related to management, risk assessment, remediation planning, and mitigation of the effects of hard-rock metal mining and uranium mining on watersheds and ecosystems.
+The USGS is providing information and tools to support decisions related to management, risk assessment, remediation planning, and mitigation of the effects of hard-rock metal mining and uranium mining on watersheds and ecosystems.